 (Lethal or Killing Traps)

-By definition, spring traps are potentially dangerous and should be handled and used with care.
+By definition, spring traps are potentially dangerous and should be handled with care.
 All traps are indiscriminate but lethal traps do not take prisoners!

-Strict legal guidelines apply to the use of spring traps, which must always be set in tunnels and precautions taken to minimize the risk of killing or maiming protected species.
+Strict legal guidelines apply to the use of spring traps and the potential risk of killing or maiming non-